maelishere/Labyrinth/README.md

 Instance messages for Variables and Function call make use of relevance, in order for the server to save bandwidth when sending data.
 For it to work an observer component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
 You have to sync it's position, from client to server, through your own script; or NetworkTranform or NetworkRigidbody.

-Note: your custom network behaviours on the gameobject with an observer; functions will always be sent back to the client with authority (if that's how your behaviour is defined), but variables only if Signature.Rule is set to Round.

 Note: you can have multiple observers for each client.

+Note: your custom network behaviours on the gameobject(s) with an observer; variables and functions will always be sent back to the client with authority (if that's how your behaviour is defined).

 Optionally you can add a Sector script to an empty gameobject in any network scene (doesn't require an Entity or World, the process happens on the server).
 This provides additionally details for relevance calculation.

-Note: Sector (on the server) is required if you set relevancy to Relevance.Sectors for any variables or functions.
+Note: A Sector (on the server) is required if you set relevancy to Relevance.Sectors for any variables or functions.